bytebase/bytebase.com/content/blog/bytebase-vs-flyway.md

 #### Number of rules

-- **Flyway**: 10+ general rules or integrate a tool called SQLFluff to get more rules.
+- **Flyway**: 10+ general rules or integrate a python app called SQLFluff to get more rules.
 - **Bytebase**: 49 rules for MySQL, 38 rules for PostgreSQL, 18 rules for Oracle ...

 #### How to configure